donabrams/refinerycms/readme.md

 ## What this branch hopes to accomplish

-I want to add hierarchical page administration based on users.
+I want to add hierarchical page administration.

 This means instead of a user being granted access to edit all pages, they are granted access to that page and all subpages.

-Additionally users may be granted the ability to grant another person access to edit/update/create/administrate their pages or subpages.
+Additionally users may be granted the ability to grant another person their pages or subpages up to their permission level.

+Also, some changes to who can create alternative urls might be needed (or they could purposefully override another).

-Most of this work will happen in the pages controller.
+Most of this work will happen in the pages engine.

 ### Known changes required for this
 * Pages will now need edit/update/create/administrate user mappings added to them.